 Sadly, current Rock music is not as mainstream anymore since Hip-Hop and Pop took over.
 However, well-known and celebrated bands such as Green Day, The Killers, Muse, and Oasis are incredibly successful today!

-Music and Arts: Pop
+Popular Music Genres: Pop

 All over the world, pop music is the most popular genre to listen to.
 “Pop” is the shortened form of popular, so that makes sense.
 You most likely know all about this genre’s most iconic singers, such as Beyonce, Michael Jackson, Ariana Grande, and Madonna.
 However, there’s a lot more to what we listen to than that!
 The term “popular music” only started gaining traction in the mid-1950s.
 This is due to the rise of radio across the United States.